1. Home

 Homologation application process

 As mandatary, you are responsible for having the protection mandate homologated.
-You will need to hire a lawyer or a notary for help with this legal process.
+You could seek legal advice from a lawyer or notary to help you through the legal process.

 The entire process can take several months and involves costs, which are covered by the mandator’s patrimony.
 You can also pay for them and be reimbursed at the end of the homologation process.